llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

 A nice easy start-of-season problem today.
 First I solved it the straightforward way, by parsing the file into a dictionary of lists, then iterating through each game in the dictionary.

-Afterwards, I realized that all you need is the maximum red, green and blue values from each line; so I wrote a little function to pull out one color's maximum out with a regular expression:
+Afterwards, I realized that all you need is the maximum red, green and blue values from each line; so I wrote a little function to pull out one color's maximum with a regular expression:

 ```python
 def maxi(line, color):